Mörön: Education

 The two main institutions are the "Delgermurun" and "Erdmiin Dalai".
 "Erdmiin Dalai" that is one of the top 10 national school in Mongolia was founded in 1962 with the name "Erdem".

 Airport

-Since 1957, the Mörön Airport (ICAO: ZMMN, IATA: MXV) has two runways, one paved 2400m long 42m wide and one gravel 2000m.
+Since 1957, the Mörön Airport (ICAO: ZMMN, IATA: MXV) has two runways, one paved 2,400m long by 42m wide, and one gravel 2,000m long.
 It is served by regular flights from and to Ulaanbaatar.
 Some flights to the western Aimags may stop over.
 It is a first class capacity of 150 passengers per hour.